Tempest (codename): Public research

-Recent research has shown it is possible to detect the radiation corresponding to a keypress event from not only wireless (radio) keyboards, but also from traditional wired keyboards, and even from laptop keyboards.
+Recent research has shown it is possible to detect the radiation corresponding to a keypress event from not only wireless (radio) keyboards, but also from traditional wired keyboards [the PS/2 keyboard, for example, contains a microprocessor which will radiate some amount of radio frequency energy when responding to keypresses], and even from laptop keyboards.
 From the 1970s onward, Soviet bugging of US Embassy IBM Selectric typewriters allowed the keypress-derived mechanical motion of bails, with attached magnets, to be detected by implanted magnetometers, and converted via hidden electronics to a digital radio frequency signal.
 Each eight character transmission provided Soviet access to sensitive documents, as they were being typed, at US facilities in Moscow and Leningrad.

 In 2014, researchers introduced "AirHopper", a bifurcated attack pattern showing the feasibility of data exfiltration from an isolated computer to a nearby mobile phone, using FM frequency signals.

-In 2015, "BitWhisper", a Covert Signaling Channel between Air-Gapped Computers using Thermal Manipulations was introduced.
-"BitWhisper" supports bidirectional communication and requires no additional dedicated peripheral hardware.
+In 2015, "BitWhisper", a "covert signaling channel between air-gapped computers using thermal manipulations" was introduced.
+BitWhisper supports bidirectional communication and requires no additional dedicated peripheral hardware.
 Later in 2015, researchers introduced GSMem, a method for exfiltrating data from air-gapped computers over cellular frequencies.
-The transmission - generated by a standard internal bus - renders the computer into a small cellular transmitter antenna.
-In February 2018, research was published describing how low frequency magnetic fields can be used to escape sensitive data from Faraday-caged, air-gapped computers with malware code-named ’ODINI’ that can control the low frequency magnetic fields emitted from infected computers by regulating the load of CPU cores.
+The transmission – generated by a standard internal bus – renders the computer into a small cellular transmitter antenna.
+In February 2018, research was published describing how low-frequency magnetic fields can be used to escape sensitive data from Faraday-caged, air-gapped computers with malware code-named 'ODINI' that can control the low-frequency magnetic fields emitted from infected computers by regulating the load of CPU cores.

-In 2018, a class of side-channel attack was introduced at ACM and Black Hat by Eurecom's researchers: "Screaming Channels".
-This kind of attack targets mix-signal chips — containing an analog and digital circuit on the same silicon die — with a radio transmitter.
+In 2018, a class of side-channel attack was introduced at ACM and Black Hat by the Eurecom researchers who named it "screaming channels".
+This kind of attack targets mixed-signal chips — containing an analog and digital circuit on the same silicon die — with a radio transmitter.
 The results of this architecture, often found in connected objects, is that the digital part of the chip will leak some metadata on its computations into the analog part, which leads to metadata's leak being encoded in the noise of the radio transmission.
 Thanks to signal-processing techniques, researchers were able to extract cryptographic keys used during the communication and decrypt the content.
-This attack class is supposed, by the authors, to being already known since many years by governmental intelligence agencies.
+This attack class is supposed, by the authors, to be known already for many years by governmental intelligence agencies.